kruize/autotune/tests/test_plans/test_plan_rel_0.9.md

 ### RELEASE TESTS RESULTS SUMMARY

 All Release tests have been run against the Kruize release 0.9 image and all tests have PASSED except the below:
+- No regressions seen, runtime recommendations introduced in this release has issues with notification code & additional logging enabled in the kruize pod log related to runtime queries [Issue 1821](https://github.com/kruize/autotune/issues/1821)

+Scalability short run worked fine.
+No regressions seen in scale test latencies, execution time when compared to the previous release.
+However, in terms of resource usage, I see these observations:
+- Kruize memory usage has reduced from 35.96 GB to 27.83 GB in 5k container exps
+- Cpu usage has reduced from 7.6 to 5.2 cores in 5k namespace exps